Get

 Can These Racing Greyhound Drawbacks Be Fixed?

 The good news about the drawbacks we just discussed is that, besides injuries, the rest can be overcome with time, patience, and a caring, even-handed approach.
 The most challenging issue is probably the high prey drive, which might mean you can’t have any other pets when you own a retired racing Greyhound.
-As for potty training, socialization, and getting accustomed to living in a house, they may time more time than training a puppy.
+As for potty training, socialization, and getting accustomed to living in a house, they may take more time than training a puppy.

 greyhound running